-My latest adventure has to be one of my all time favorite trips.
+My latest adventure has to be one of my all-time favorite trips.
 My boyfriend and I spent 10 days on the breath-taking island of Maui.
 Hawaii was a destination I had always dreamed of going, but it never felt like a possibility.
-Luckily, one of our friends moved to Maui a year ago and invited Nick and I to visit.
-Lo and behold, we got the best locals’ tour of Maui – aka “The Highlight Reel” – thanks Dano.
+Luckily, one of our friends moved to Maui a year ago and invited Nick and me to visit.
+Lo and behold, we got the best locals’ tour of Maui – aka “The Highlight Reel” – thanks, Dano.

 There aren’t many words that can describe the pure natural beauty of the Island of Maui.
 It’s a timeless, otherworldly type of majesty that makes you feel as though you’ve been transported to another planet in another time.
 It makes you stop and appreciate every second that you are on a giant rock in the middle of the Pacific Ocean, surrounded by lush green mountains, dormant volcanoes, stunning beaches, cliffs, waterfalls, and jungle.

-It was one of those trips that reminds me why I love to travel, and what life is all about: to get out of your comfort zone, relish in the beauty of far away places and cultures, and to never stop adventuring.
+It was one of those trips that reminded me why I love to travel, and what life is all about: to get out of your comfort zone, relish in the beauty of faraway places and cultures, and to never stop adventuring.

 My Top Tips:

 - Rent a Car or know someone who has a car.
 Uber is expensive on the island and you won’t be able to get very far without a vehicle.
 We saw a lot of Jeeps and other off-road type vehicles.

 - Bring Hiking Shoes Maui has tons of outdoor activities such as hiking, rock climbing, and cliff jumping.
 I can’t tell you how cut up and bruised I was even with my hiking gear!
 Bonus points if your shoes are waterproof.
 A good pair of shoes to bring with you are: Merrell Women’s Siren Edge Hiking Shoe, Black/Purple, 8 M US